-- 14. ARM 17.8.765 Transfer of Permit.
-(1) This rule states that an air quality permit may be transferred from one location to another if the Department receives a complete notice of Intent to Transfer location, the facility will operate in the new location for less than 1 year, the facility will comply with the FCAA and the Clean Air Act of Montana, and the facility complies with other applicable rules.
-(2) This rule states that an air quality permit may be transferred from one person to another if written notice of Intent to Transfer, including the names of the transferor and the transferee, is sent to the Department. - F. ARM 17.8, Subchapter 8 Prevention of Significant Deterioration of Air Quality, including, but not limited to: - 1.
+This rule states that an air quality permit may be transferred from one person to another if written notice of intent to transfer, including the names of the transferor and the transferee, is sent to the Department.

+- F. ARM 17.8, Subchapter 8 Prevention of Significant Deterioration of Air Quality, including, but not limited to: - 1.
 ARM 17.8.801 Definitions.
 This rule is a list of applicable definitions used in this subchapter. - 2.
 ARM 17.8.818 Review of Major Stationary Sources and Major Modifications-Source Applicability and Exemptions.
 The requirements contained in ARM 17.8.819 through ARM 17.8.827 shall apply to any major stationary source and any major modification with respect to each pollutant subject to regulation under the FCAA that it would emit, except as this subchapter would otherwise allow.

-This facility is not a major stationary source because it is not a listed source and does not have a PTE greater than 250 tons per year (excluding fugitive emissions) of any air pollutant.

-- G. ARM 17.8, Subchapter 12 Operating Permit Program Applicability, including, but not limited to: - 1.
+This facility is not a major stationary source because it is not a listed source and does not have a PTE greater than 250 tons per year (excluding fugitive emissions) of any air pollutant. - G. ARM 17.8, Subchapter 12 Operating Permit Program Applicability, including, but not limited to: - 1.
 ARM 17.8.1201 Definitions.
 (23) Major Source under Section 7412 of the FCAA is defined as any stationary source having: - a.
 PTE > 100 tons/year of any pollutant. - b.
-PTE > 10 tons/year of any one Hazardous Air Pollutant (HAP), PTE > 25 tons/year of a combination of all HAPs, or lesser quantity as the Department may establish by rule. - c. $PTE > 70 \text{ tons/year of } PM{10} \text{ in a serious } PM{10} \text{ nonattainment area.}$ - 2.
+PTE > 10 tons/year of any one Hazardous Air Pollutant (HAPs), PTE > 25 tons/year of a combination of all HAPs, or lesser quantity as the Department may establish by rule. - c. $PTE > 70 \text{ tons/year of } PM{10} \text{ in a serious } PM{10} \text{ nonattainment area.}$ - 2.
 ARM 17.8.1204 Air Quality Operating Permit Program Applicability.
-(1) Title

-V of the FCAA Amendments of 1990 requires that all sources, as defined in ARM 17.8.1204 (1), obtain a Title V Operating Permit.
-In reviewing and issuing Air Quality Permit #2867-02 for the McMurry facility, the following conclusions were made:

-- a.
-The facility's permitted PTE is less than 100 tons/year for any pollutant. - b.
+(1) Title V of the FCAA Amendments of 1990 requires that all sources, as defined in ARM 17.8.1204 (1), obtain a Title V Operating Permit.
+In reviewing and issuing Air Quality Permit #4072-02 for the Schwend facility, the following conclusions were made: - a.
+The facility's allowable PTE is less than 100 tons/year for any pollutant. - b.
 The facility's PTE is less than 10 tons/year for any one HAP and less than 25 tons/year of all HAPs. - c.
 This source is not located in a serious PM10 nonattainment area. - d.
-This facility is not subject to any current NESHAP standards. - e.
-The facility is currently subject to NSPS standards (40 CFR 60, Subpart A, General Provisions and Subpart OOO, Non-Metallic Mineral Processing Plants). - f.
-This source is not a Title IV affected source nor a solid waste combustion unit. - g.
-This source is not an EPA designated Title V source.
+This facility may become subject to area source provisions of a current National Emission Standards for Hazardous Air Pollutants (NESHAP) standards. - e.
+The facility may become subject to NSPS standards (40 CFR 60, Subpart A, General Provisions, and Subpart OOO, Non-Metallic Mineral Processing Plants).

+- f.
+This source is not a Title IV affected source or a solid waste combustion unit. - g.
+This source is not an Environmental Protection Agency (EPA) designated Title V source.

-Based on these facts, the Department has determined that McMurry will be a minor source of emissions as defined under Title V. However, if minor sources subject to NSPS are required to obtain a Title V Operating Permit, McMurry will be required to obtain a Title V Operating Permit.
+Based on these facts, the Department determined that Schwend is not subject to the Title V Operating Permit Program.
+However, in the event that the EPA makes minor sources that are subject to NSPS obtain a Title V Operating Permit; Schwend may be subject to the Title V Operating Permit Program.